• 4,000 firms

 This baby boomer work ethic is a product of their longevity in the workforce.
 They have a strong sense of self-worth and confidence in their abilities, especially compared to previous generations.

 But that doesn’t mean they aren’t cautious.
-Having lived through wars and economic depression, baby boomers can often look at all sides before deciding on the appropriate course of action.
+Having lived through wars and economic depression, baby boomers often consider all sides before deciding on the appropriate course of action.

 Baby boomers are loyal

-Baby boomers tend to stick with one company throughout their careers – often because they don’t want to start over after years of working.
+Baby boomers tend to stick with one company throughout their careers – often because they don’t want to start over after years of work.

-A study on employee tenure shows that baby boomers have better than average job tenure and are more likely to stay with their current employers than earlier generations.
-For workers aged 55 and older, median tenure topped out at almost ten years.
+A study on employee tenure shows that baby boomers have better-than-average job tenure and are more likely to stay with their current employers than earlier generations.
+For workers aged 55 and older, the median tenure topped out at almost ten years.

 Baby boomers are optimistic

 The baby boomer work ethic is optimistic.
-The generation is entrepreneurial, confident, committed to their jobs, and contains a lot of experience.
+The generation is entrepreneurial, confident, committed to their jobs, and has a lot of experience.

 Baby boomers generally have a good outlook for their future.
-A recent study found that 53% of baby boomers are consistently more confident about their retirement savings than younger generations.
+A recent study found that 53% are consistently more confident about their retirement savings than younger generations.

 Comparing the baby boomer work ethic